 Jump On Board for Success (JOBS)

-JOBS works with youth (ages 16–22) who are out of school and have behavioral or severe emotional disabilities.
+JOBS assists young adults (ages 16-22) who are not enrolled in school and those in school who could benefit from extra support.
 The goals of the program are to help youth find and maintain employment and to support successful independence.
 LRC began managing JOBS in January, 2008.

 JOBS Helps Youth: